microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 - Company name
 - Feature area

-For example, a spatial awareness data provider created by the Contoso company may be "Contoso.MixedReality.SpatialAwareness".
+For example, a spatial awareness data provider created by the Contoso company may be "Contoso.MixedReality.Toolkit.SpatialAwareness".

 ### Recommended folder structure